nelsonfigueroa/nelson.cloud/content/posts/2022_02_48_retaliating_against_metamask_scammers.md

 After that, I left my script running overnight:
 {{< figure src="/retaliating_against_metamask_scammers/script_output_2.png" alt="script output with loop" >}}

+The morning after, I noticed that my script output was stuck along with a new response message...
+{{< figure src="/retaliating_against_metamask_scammers/scammer_response.png" alt="scammer response" >}}

+I guess they caught on LOL.
+They blocked my IP address from sending requests, so I simply changed changed my IP address and carried on.

 ## Final Thoughts

 I hate scammers.
-I hope I make their lives more difficult like this.
-If they're smart, they'll filter out seed phrases coming in from my IP address.
+I hope I made their lives difficult.
+If they're smart, they'll filter out seed phrases coming in from my IP address in their database.
 But considering that their fake MetaMask site doesn't use a domain or SSL, they probably aren't very bright.
+Even if my original IP address was blocked, I'm sure the seed phrases I provided polluted their database.
+I doubt they're keeping track of IP addresses at the database level.